donkirkby/shibumi-games/docs/journal/index.md

 >Loaded runtime CuDNN library: 7.3.1 but source was compiled with: 7.4.2.

+### 29 May 2019 ###
+I [upgraded CuDNN], and now I can make MiniGo play against itself!

+    export MODEL_NAME=000000-bootstrap
+    python3 bootstrap.py \
+      --work_dir=estimator_working_dir \
+      --export_path=outputs/models/$MODEL_NAME
+    python3 selfplay.py \
+      --load_file=outputs/models/$MODEL_NAME \
+      --num_readouts 10 \
+      --verbose 3 \
+      --selfplay_dir=outputs/data/selfplay \
+      --holdout_dir=outputs/data/holdout \
+      --sgf_dir=outputs/sgf

+### 1 Jun 2019 ###
+It looks like Minigo is actually two projects, a Python version and a C++ version.
+I thought there were just some C++ components in a Python proect.
+The Python version also looks like it's just a proof of concept or documentation for the C++ version.
+I can't see how to make the Python version run a complete training pipeline.

+I also don't see any obvious extension points for making Minigo play other board games, so it might just be useful as a more readable template than alpha-zero-general to base my zero-play project on.

+Next, I'll try to get MuGo running.

 [connect 4 wins]: 2018/connect-4-wins.png
 [headcount wins]: 2018/headcount-wins.png
 [connect 4 wins without machine learning]: 2018/connect-4-wins-no-ml.png